GaurangDosar/healthcare-symptom-checker/README.md

 ## 🔄 Changing LLM Providers

-The Edge Function is configured to use OpenAI GPT-5-nano by default.
+The Edge Function is configured to use OpenAI GPT-4o-mini by default.
 To switch providers:

-1. Update the Edge Function code in `supabase/functions/check-symptoms/index.ts`
+1. Update the server code in `gemini-server-simple.mjs`
-2. Change the API endpoint and request format
+2. Change the MODEL constant and API endpoint
-3. Update environment variables in Lovable Cloud → Backend → Secrets
+3. Update the API key in the server file
 4. Adjust the prompt format if needed

 Example providers:
+- Google Gemini (current)
-- OpenAI (current)
+- OpenAI GPT
 - Anthropic Claude
-- Google Gemini (via Lovable AI)

 ## 📝 Demo Script